 After you park, please follow the signs to the West (Main) entrance to the Church.

 You should expect to be greeted warmly and made to feel welcome and at home.
 Ushers will hand you a bulletin for that day's service and will answer any questions you may have.
-At the end of the service, the Priest will greet you as you leave, and many members of the congregation usually linger outside the door to greet friends and visitors.
+At the end of the service, the Priest will greet you as you leave, and many members of the congregation usually gather outside the door to greet friends and visitors.

 Our principle worship service begins at 10:30 a.m. on Sunday mornings.
 It is best to arrive 5-10 minutes before it begins so that you have a chance to find a seat where you are comfortable.
 An organ prelude will begin about five minutes before the worship begins.